video icon

 Call Our Truck Accident Attorney in Nashville Today

 The Nashville truck accident lawyers at Selvidge Injury Law are ready to take on your case with aggressive action to recover the most possible compensation for your damages.
-Call our Nashville law office today so we can set up a case evaluation and begin a strong strategy for your recovery.
+Call our Nashville law office today at (615) 864-0343 so we can set up a case evaluation and begin a strong strategy for your recovery.